RipeMetrics

 Considered: TanStack Query, SWR, custom fetch hooks

-Considered: Pinecone-only, Weaviate, Qdrant, pgvector
+Considered: Pinecone-only flat index, Weaviate, Qdrant, pgvector

 Preact islands for embeddable widgets